 Even though you’ll clean the tank regularly, you can add a natural bottom feeder such as a snail.

 Minnows are not picky – if you want to make the tank fancy and beautiful, you can.
 If you’d rather keep it plain and only have gravel and one plant or pot, it’s up to you.
-The vital part of the tank is providing them enough water, food, and space to swim.
+The vital part of the tank is providing them with enough water, food, and space to swim.

 Although the tank shouldn’t be in direct sunlight for the water temperature, the minnows need some light.